Hello site visitor.

 This page tells you how, what happens to that piece, and how you can protect yourself.

-I don’t harvest personal data from the blog, I don’t monetise personal data in any way and I really don’t care who you are as long as you don’t say horrible things to me, in which case I might notice your comment handle and cuss you out in the privacy of my own home.
+I don’t harvest personal data from the blog and I really don’t care who’s visiting as long as you don’t say horrible things to me, in which case I might notice your comment handle and cuss you out in the privacy of my own home.

 When you visit the site, Google drops a cookie on your computer/checks to see if you’ve already got a Doubleclick cookie and uses it to let Google know you’ve visited the site so they can add to the stash of profiling data about your habits and demographic details that they’re amassing.
 I don’t get to see any of this information.

 If you object to this, please make sure you use a tracking blocker (such as Privacy Badger or uBlock Origin) and/or clear your cookies after each browsing session.
 Sadly GA does not respect DoNotTrack (bastards) so you’ll need to sweep up those crumbs yourself if you’re bothered.

 I have an embedded video on the site and a widget linking to my YT channel.
 Because of this, YouTube grabs a piece of you when you come to the site.
 Very difficult to disable for someone who isn’t a professional web developer and runs the site as a leisure activity, sorry.
 Google owns YouTube, by the way.

 If you spot a cookie I haven’t mentioned, please tell me about it and I’ll do my best to either nuke it or explain it so you know who’s taking a bite out of you.